aarongorka/aarongorka-com/content/blog/why-you-need-psps-in-eks.md

 As a "platform for building platforms", Kubernetes needs to have the power to be extremely flexible.
 If you are "just" deploying apps, having _all_ that flexibility exposed becomes a liability.

-I wanted to understand exactly what the limits of privilege escalation were, so I experimented with a few different methods to see how far I could get.
+I wanted to understand exactly what was possible when PSPs weren't used, so I experimented with a few different methods to see exactly what I could get access to as a low-privileged user.

 # Escalation Methods
 ## Static Pod Method
 One idea I had was using [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) to start containers with arbitrary Service Accounts.
 Kubernetes [Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) (EC2 instances) have a [Cluster Role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) (not namespace specific) with Pod creation capabilities, but _only for static pods_.
-The most interesting part about this was figuring out how to access the host's [`systemd`](https://en.wikipedia.org/wiki/Systemd).

-  * Start with a user with normal pod creation privileges (namespace doesn't matter)
+  * Start with a user with normal pod creation privileges (the specific namespace does not matter)
   * Run a pod that has privileges to the underlying host's `systemd`: `kubectl run -it --rm --restart=Never --overrides="$(cat overrides.json)" --image=centos/systemd bash`.
 I'm using `kubectl run` and `--overrides` for convenience -- you could also just write a Pod manifest and `kubectl exec` in to it.

 `overrides.json`: